miklevin/MikeLev.in/_posts/2025-02-20-grok3-markdown-problem.md

 sort_order: 2
 ---

+> NOTE: I have figured out that the actual domain [grok.com](https://grok.com/)
+> is handling markdown correctly.
+This article was written when I thought Grok
+> was only reachable through [X.com](https://x.com/).

 This is carried over from the previous entry.
 I got some excellent guidance from Grok 3 of the sort that o3 struggled with.
 But the problem is copying the formatted markdown from Grok 3 with the "Copy Text" button for the response.
 It